szymonpoterejkoinfe2/PhotoAdder/README.md

 # PhotoAdder
 C# application, utilizing Google Programmable Search Engine and Google Search API for search, download and addition to excel file of image related recived to phrase.

+# Detailed Description
+**PhotoAdder** is a desktop application designed to retrieve images from the internet and insert them into a user-specified column in a provided Excel file.

+## How It Works
+1. **Phrase Extraction**:
+   The application extracts search phrases from a specified column in the Excel file.

+2. **Image Search**:
+   Using the **Google Programmable Search Engine**, the application searches for images based on the extracted phrases.

+3. **Image Download and Insertion**:
+   Once an image is found, it is downloaded to the device and inserted into the specified column in the Excel file.

-## Detiled description
+## Features
-PhotoAdder is desktop application which should be used to retrive images from the internet to add them into specified by the user collumn in the provided Excel file.
-Images are broswed by the Google Programmable Search Engine with phrases extracted from the Exccel file.
-When image is found then it is downloaded in the device and saved into Excel file.
-Application allows user to set the number of phrases extracted for the Google Search in order to stay within the free limit of Google Search API which is 100 requests per day.
+- **Configurable Search Range**:
+  Users can limit the number of phrases extracted for Google Search, ensuring they stay within the free tier of the Google Search API (100 requests per day).

+- **Customizable Settings**:
+  Users can specify:
+  - The column for search phrases.
+  - The column where images will be saved.
+  - The starting row for processing.

+This tool simplifies the process of automating image insertion into Excel files while maintaining full control over search limits and output customization.

 ## Tech stack